melosomelo/authentication/README.md

 # authentication

 If you're here, then you probably came from my Medium articles on authentication, or maybe not.
-Anyway, this repository contains basic version of an authentication flow using sessions (so far).
-As I create more articles on authentication, I'll create some new basic versions as well.
+Anyway, this repository contains basic authentication flows using different methods (only sessions so far).
+As I write more articles, different methods will be uploaded here.

 ## Articles